-One of the most common questions you’ll be asked in a job interview is some variation of ‘What motivates you?’
+One of the most common interview questions you’ll be asked is some variation of ‘What motivates you?’
 Below are the answers recruiters are looking for, whether they ask what motivates you in general, what motivated you to apply, or other variations of the question.

 What motivates you?